-- In accordance with section 58(1) of the Town and Country Planning (Scotland) Act 1997 (as amended), this permission lapses on the expiration of a period of 3 years beginning with the date on which this permission is granted unless the development to which this permission relates is begun before that expiration. - 2.
+- 1. In accordance with section 58(1) of the Town and Country Planning (Scotland) Act 1997 (as amended), this permission lapses on the expiration of a period of 3 years beginning with the date on which this permission is granted unless the development to which this permission relates is begun before that expiration. - 2.
 It is recommended that construction work (including the loading/unloading of delivery vehicles, plant or other machinery) should not take place outwith the hours of 0800 hours to 1900 hours, Monday to Fridays, 0800 hours to 1300 hours on Saturdays or at any time on Sundays or Bank Holidays in order to minimise any disturbance caused during construction. - 3.
-With regard to Condition 5 above, you are advised of the need for locations for machinery and material storage to allow room for tree roots and the movement of machinery of construction must minimise the risk of compaction on tree roots in accordance with British Standard 5837: 2012. - 4.
-You are advised of the need to ensure that prior to any pruning of trees or the removal of any trees, they are inspected for roosting bats, and if found, the removal will be delayed until after the hibernation period.
-In any case, the tree should be removed outside of the bird breeding season to avoid the disturbance of nesting birds. - 5.
-You are advised that any replacement trees are on a three for one basis and comprise native species.
+You are advised of the need to comply with British Standard 5837:2012 with regard to the need to provide a buffer zone where the path lies close to existing mature birch trees. - 4.
+With regard to Condition 5 above, you are advised of the need for locations for machinery and material storage to allow room for tree roots and the movement of machinery of construction must minimise the risk of compaction on tree roots in accordance with British Standard 5837: 2012. - 5.
+You are advised of the need to ensure that the single birch tree, identified as being removed on the submitted plans, is inspected for roosting bats, and if found, the removal will be delayed until after the hibernation period.
+In any case, the tree should be removed outside of the bird breeding season to avoid the disturbance of nesting birds. - 6.
+You are advised that although no wood ant nests were identified during the survey, if any are found during the construction of the path, the path will avoid the nest site.